How to Choose the Perfect File Format for Images?

 The bitmap data preserves hierarchical, independent color-coding on size and shade.
 This retains the resolution of the image across different levels of scale.

 Adobe created Encapsulated PostScript, an image file, in the late 1980s.
 The format was created to be more straightforward to incorporate pictures and illustrations into text-based creations.
-EPS files have a simple function as a legacy file format that is compatible with nearly all systems and software today.
+EPS files have a simple function as a legacy file format for images that is compatible with nearly all systems and software today.